daniellmb/ab-test/README.md

 - [download the zip](https://github.com/daniellmb/ab-test/archive/master.zip)

 ## Setup
-1. Include the `ab-test.js` script provided by this component into your app.
+1. Include the `ab-test.js` and `ab-test-service.js` scripts provided by this component into your app.
 2. Add `ab.test` or `ab.test.directive` as a module dependency to your app.

 ## Usage